BareMetalJS/tessel-baconjs-examples/README.md

 Lastly we use `merge` to combine the two streams, creating a stream of interleaved ones and zeros.
 We subscribe to that stream with `onValue` using the value of the stream to set the LED's state.

+### [accelerometer-threshold.js](accelerometer-threshold.js) - Light a LED while the accelerometer is within a certain threshold from zero

+This example turns on the Tessel's LED as long as the accelerometer X axis value is between negative and positive 0.5.

+It introduces Bacon properties.
+A property represents the current value of a stream.
+In our case that stream is the stream of _ready_ events from the accelerometer.
+This will actually be a single valued stream.
+We convert this to a property using `toProperty` after first mapping it to a stream of constant `true` values.

+We also introduce the `takeWhile(property)` method of observables (Observable is the common interface between properties and streams).
+This returns an observable which gives new values only while the given property's value is `true`.
+We use this to only emit data events once the acceleromter is ready.

+The rest of the example is similar to previous examples using LEDs.
+We convert the acceleromter data events into boolean events that we can use to set the value of the LED.
+Note that we could use a single mapping function here; I've just separated them for clarity.